DRT2034/DRT2034.github.io/_posts/2025-12-13-Senseo_PCB_P3.markdown

 Complementary MOS (CMOS) logic uses MOSFET transistors in a complementary fashion.
 We’ve used MOSFET’s quite a bit to explain things, as they’re modern and the logic is the same, but haven’t yet explored what they truly are.

 MOSFET stands for Metal Oxide Semiconductor Field Effect Transistor.
-We’ve seen semiconductors before [LINK HERE], they’re just special materials like silicon that allow conduction or insulation depending on conditions.
+We’ve seen [semiconductors]({% post_url 2025-11-25-Senseo_Boiler_P3 %}) before, they’re just special materials like silicon that allow conduction or insulation depending on conditions.
 Oxide is a very thin insulation layer, while a piece of metal acts as a control electrode.
 The word Field comes from the fact that an electric field (voltage) controls whether the transistors switches on or off.
 So it’s a long name but a straightforward one.

 <img src="/assets/SenseoViz/13/MOSFETsymbol.png"
     width="230"